munificent/ui-as-code/Motivation.md

 `CupertinoPageScaffold()`, how long does it take you to figure out where to insert it?

-The VS Code and IntelliJ plug-ins for Dart helps by drawing little pseudo-comments at the end of the lines to tell you which expression each `)` belongs to:
+The VS Code and IntelliJ plug-ins for Dart help by drawing little pseudo-comments at the end of the lines to tell you which expression each `)` belongs to:

 ```dart
 ...